Scope and ownership

 Higher priority issues

-- The page lacks a heading structure, as heading semantics are not provided.
+- Some pages lack a heading structure, as heading semantics are not provided.
 Users cannot use the headings to understand the page structure and may struggle to navigate the page content

 Lower priority issues